capensis/canopsis/doc/sakura/FR/fr__alarms_tray.rst

  - first and last indexes of displayed alarms
  - number of alarms in total
+ - optionally whether or not total number has been truncated

 Those values **MUST** take in account filters, searches and date intervals.

+**Note:** For performance reasons, the number of alarms in total can be approximated or truncated.